Jahm bin Safwan: Legacy

-Jahm's doctrines about God and His attributes were taken up in criticisms of the Mu'tazila, who were sometimes called Jahmites by their adversaries.
+Jahm's doctrines about God and the attributes of God were taken up in criticisms of the Mu'tazila, who were sometimes called Jahmites by their adversaries.
 The Mu'tazila believed that the Qur'ān was created, a tenet which agreed with Jahm's recorded view.

 Jahm left no writings, but many Muslim scholars wrote about his doctrines and a few modern scholars have written studies of him.

 Criticism

-Contemporary to Him
+Contemporaries

-Muqatil ibn Sulayman, an early commentator on the Qur'an who Sunni Muslims view as the polar opposite of Jahm who went to the other extreme, was a contemporary of Jahm who was particularly critical of him.
-Between the two men, a heated theological and political debate took place in the mosque of Marw regarding the divine attributes and also two political figures that both men were affiliated with.
+Muqatil ibn Sulayman, an early commentator on the Qur'an who Sunni Muslims view as the polar opposite of Jahm, who went to the other extreme, was a contemporary of Jahm who was particularly critical of him.
+Between the two men, a heated theological and political debate took place in the mosque of Marw regarding the divine attributes and two political figures with whom both men were affiliated.
 Each of them ended up writing a book refuting the other, and Muqatil used his political links to get Jahm expelled from Balkh, having him sent to Termez.
 Muqatil set up a rival movement to the Jahmiyyah known as the Muqatiliyyah, and Sunni Muslims have identified themselves as being between what they view as two extremes (negation and likening of the divine attributes, Ta'til and Tasbih).
-Muqatil himself was condemned by scholars of his time like Abu Hanifah and Makki Ibn Ibrahim (the teacher of al-Bukhari).
+Muqatil himself was condemned by scholars of his time like Abu Hanifah and Makki ibn Ibrahim (the teacher of al-Bukhari).

 Abu Hanifah (d.
-150 H) also harshly criticised Jahm and this was alongside his criticism of the opposing Muqatiliyyah.
-In particular Abu Hanifah went as far as declaring Jahm a disbeliever.
+150 H) also harshly criticised Jahm, and this was alongside his criticism of the opposing Muqatiliyyah.
+In particular, Abu Hanifah went as far as declaring Jahm a disbeliever.

-Later Scholars
+Later scholars

 A theologian by the name of Uthman bin Sa'id ad-Darimi (d.
-280 H) (not to be confused with Al-Darimi the author of the Sunnan) also wrote refutations of Jahm and wrote a large refutation of a prominent Jahmite by the name of Bishr ibn Ghiyāth al-Mārisî wherein he declared him a Kafir (a disbeliever).
-Like Muqatil, Uthman bin Sa'id himself received criticism and there have been scholars who have criticised him as going to the opposite extreme to Jahm, being a Mujassim (anthropomorphist).
-In particular the Sunni Hadith scholar and ascetic Al-Hakim al-Tirmidhi (d. ~280 H) wrote a response to him.
+280 H) (not to be confused with al-Darimi, the author of the Sunan al-Darimi) also wrote refutations of Jahm and wrote an extensive refutation of a prominent Jahmite by the name of Bishr al-Marisi wherein he declared him a Kafir (a disbeliever).
+Like Muqatil, Uthman bin Sa'id himself received criticism, and scholars have criticised him as going to the opposite extreme to Jahm, being a Mujassim (anthropomorphist).
+In particular, the Sunni Hadith scholar and ascetic al-Hakim al-Tirmidhi (d. ~280 H) wrote a response to him.

-Many Hadith scholars wrote refutations of Jahm bin Ṣafwān's doctrines, particularly the Sunni Hadith scholar Ahmad ibn Hanbal (d.
+Many Hadith scholars wrote refutations of Jahm bin Ṣafwān's doctrines, notably the Sunni Hadith scholar Ahmad ibn Hanbal (d.
 241 H) and his students like al-Bukhari (d.
 256 H) and Abu Dawud as-Sijistani (d.
 275 H).
 Al-Bukhari adopted the teachings of the traditionalist and scholar of Kalam Ibn Kullab alongside al-Karabisi in matters of creed, who also repudiated the Jahmiyyah.
-Then later Sunni Kalam theologians continued to criticise him, in particular Abu Hasan al-Ash'ari (d.
+Then, later Sunni Kalam theologians continued to criticise him, in particular Abu Hasan al-Ash'ari (d.
 324 H) and Abu Mansur al-Maturidi (d.
 333 H), and he continued to be mentioned in later Ash'ari and Maturidi heresiology works.